Homebush, New South Wales: Homebush South (Homebush Village)

 Homebush South, also called Homebush Village, is a locality comprising the part of the suburb of Homebush to the south of the railway.
 Homebush South has a population of 2,806 and a population density of 4,306 people per square kilometre.
+"Homebush South" was gazetted as a "neighbourhood" in 1992.

 Homebush South consists of the bulk of the Village of Homebush estate which was first subdivided in 1878.
 This development was subdivided from the larger Underwood Estate, and is today split between the suburbs of Homebush and Strathfield.
 The land had boundaries of The Crescent, Homebush, Beresford, Coventry and Bridge Roads.
 Homebush Village became part of Strathfield Municipality, proclaimed in 1886.
 Within the estate, Broughton, Abbotsford and Burlington Roads and Rochester and Meredith Streets were also gazetted.
 In the December of that year, 381 house blocks were auctioned.
 By the end of the century, many large houses and substantial villas had been built.
 In the 20th-century house construction continued and most blocks had been built on by the end of the 1920s.
 Due to boundary changes after North Homebush was incorporated into Strathfield in 1947, the historic "Village of Homebush" estate is today partly in Homebush South and partly in the suburb of Strathfield.

 The western boundary of Homebush South is Saleyards Creek, which flows through Airey Park and divides Homebush South from Flemington village, in the suburb of Homebush West.
 The creek also serves as the boundary between the cadastral units (used for land title purposes) of the Parish of Concord (to the east, including Homebush) and the Parish of Liberty Plains (to the west, including Flemington).